bacemkarray/transformer-playground/README.md

 This project benchmarks **parameter‑efficient fine‑tuning** strategies on a real summarization task.
 The focus is on how much quality a 7B model can recover by training a very small fraction of its weights, and how quantized adapters (QLoRA) compare to standard LoRA in both quality and efficiency.
+The dataset used is the BBC XSum w

 ---